Losant/losant-rest-js/docs/integration.md

-# Subscription Actions
+# Integration Actions

-Details on the various actions that can be performed on the Subscription resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Integration resource, including the expected parameters and the potential responses.

 ##### Contents